Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: Introduction

 where, at step \(j\), if \(E\) is measured to be \(1\), then \(\phi_{m-j+1} = 1\), and if \(E = 0\), \(\phi_{m-j+1} = 0\).
 By the end of the procedure, \(\phi \approx \pi \sum_{j=1}^{m} 2^{-j} \phi_j\), with precision \(2^{-m}\).

-This formulation opens the possibility for other choices of schedule, based on the core idea of choosing \(M,\theta\) adequately; Svore \et al.\ \cite{Svore2013} note that an informational perspective can be adopted, whereby one actually wishes to estimate a parameter of a distribution, and should seek to maximize the Fisher information of their measurements.
+This formulation opens the possibility for other choices of the update method for \(M\) and \(\theta\).
+Svore \et al.\ \cite{Svore2013} note that an informational perspective can be adopted, whereby one actually wishes to estimate a parameter of a distribution, and should seek to maximize the Fisher information of their measurements.
 By exploiting schedules that maximize information, they reduced the number of necessary samples in logarithmic factors, and approach that they call Fast Phase Estimation.